nhanb/100-bai-cors-thieu-nhi/README.md

 ![](01-envar.png)

-Run `make deploy-be` again to make sure the app restarts with the right envar.
+Run `make deploy-be` to make sure the app restarts with the right envar I guess.

 Dev: